unoplatform/uno/doc/articles/features/open-id-connect.md

 * **Not all platforms yet**: The `WebAuthenticationBroker` is not yet supported on all platforms yet.
 For Uno 3.6 it is implemented only on WebAssembly, iOS and MacOS.
 * **Return URI on WebAssembly**: Because of browser security restrictions, on WebAssembly, the return url must be on the same origin than the application.
 On other platforms the best approach is to use a custom protocol scheme (like `my-application:`).
 For most applications, you may simply use the automatic discovery of return urls, which will use the [`WebAuthenticationBroker.GetCurrentApplicationCallbackUri()` method](https://docs.microsoft.com/en-us/uwp/api/windows.security.authentication.web.webauthenticationbroker.getcurrentapplicationcallbackuri).
-* **Browser Anti-Popup Protection**: On WebAssembly, a foreign/public web site is usually used to authenticate the user.
-Doing this without losing the application context requires the opening of a new browser window.
-To ensure the window will open on all browsers without being denied, this one **must be opened using the handling of a user interaction**.
-For this reason the IdentityModel.OidcClient's _automatic mode_ can't be used because it's doing async processing (fetching the discovery endpoint) before opening the authentication browser.
+* **Browser Anti-Popup Protection**: On WebAssembly, a foreign or public web site is usually used to authenticate the user.
+Doing this without losing the application context requires to open a new browser window.
+To ensure the window will open on all browsers without being denied, it **must be opened using the handling of a user interaction**.
+For this reason the IdentityModel.OidcClient's _automatic mode_ cannot be used because it is doing async processing (fetching the discovery endpoint) before opening the authentication browser.

 ## Demo Endpoint